 Studies in the field of mathematic didactics have reported a correlation between teachers’

-didactic subject-related knowledge and the quality of their teaching (Schulman, 1986; Ball,
+didactic subject-related knowledge and the quality of their teaching (Shulman, 1986; Ball,

 et al., 2008).
 Although instructional methods in pre-service education are thought

 to influence pupils’ learning outcomes, few studies have explored their development (Skott, et al., 2018).
 The development of effective instructional methods requires teachers’ capabilities for evaluating pupils’ knowledge and using this information to design lessons.
 However, in some cases, the focus has been more on methodological or procedural issues than the focus on what is needed to learn a specific content.
 Some previous studies have examined pre-service and in-service teachers’ skills for teaching specific content.
 Rowland (2014) and Skott et al. (2018) examined how teachers’ knowledge develops and influences practice and suggested action steps for professional teachers.
 They argued that the focus has been on general didactic skills, with relatively little interest shown in how content knowledge (CK) can be taught in specific subject fields (Skott et al, 2018).